prometheus/prometheus/docs/configuration/recording_rules.md

 the rule, active, pending, or inactive, are cleared as well.
 The event will be recorded as an error in the evaluation, and as such no stale markers are written.

-Note: inactive alerts are not included within the quota.